albertopadovan/albertopadovan.github.io/projects.md

 ## Research

-Below is a list of current and past projections that I am/was involved in.
+Below is a list of current and past projects that I am/was involved in.

 -------------------
 **The Harmonic Resolvent Framework for Time-Periodic Fluid Flows**